German Shepherd Training Essentials

 1. Start Training Early

-Basic Commands: Start with essential commands like sit, stay, come, and down.
+"come," and "down."
 These form the foundation of obedience training.

 2. Use Positive Reinforcement